Vintage hifi buying guide & FAQ

 The majority of modern amps and receivers only support 8 ohm speakers.
 Using a four ohm speaker can potentially damage such an amplifier.

 It cannot be overstated how important it is to choose a good a set of speakers.
 This does not necessarily mean the largest, highest power rating, or largest number of components either.
 It also does not necessarily mean the most expensive ones are the best choice.
 There are many good inexpensive modern speakers.
-As a few examples, brands like Klipsch, Dayton, Polk, Q Acoustics, and Infinity offer some great choices.
 The corner cutting in recent years of turntables and amplifiers was not applied to speakers in quite the same way.
 In fact, mass production and low cost overseas labor has benefited the consumer in recent years in speaker options.

 Make no mistake, the fact that they a speaker is “vintage” does not mean in any way that they are superior to modern offerings.
 Many speakers produced today, especially in the higher end of the range, represent the absolute state of the art.
 A great infographic on how speakers work is here.